Written by Dr James Tan

 What Do Chiropractors Do?

 First things first, it’s crucial to keep in mind that chiropractors are not medical doctors.
 Chiropractors in Singapore are not regulated by the government.
 There is no official Doctorate of Chiropractic Medicine here.
-Any chiropractic doctor with a medical degree in Singapore has been educated outside of the country.
+Any chiropractic specialist with a medical degree in Singapore has been educated outside of the country.

 The Singapore Ministry of Health (MOH) defines chiropractic care as a form of “complementary and alternative medicine.”
 They don’t fall under the category of registered medical practitioners or traditional Chinese medicine (TCM) practitioners.
 Nonetheless, chiropractors are subject to the law.
 This means they must comply with the Medicines Act, Business Registration Act and Companies Act, Sale of Drugs Act, and other relevant legislation.